top of page

 Shit.

-As I turn to my friends, my anxiety mounts.
+As I turn to my friends, my palms sweat and I think I’m going to be sick.
 I’m sorry… Dylan’s face drains of color.
 Eli’s already running, his braids bobbing over the tops of the taxis.

 Dylan snatches the board from my grasp and stuffs it into his bag.
 He doesn’t need to explain why.
 I don’t blame him.
 It’s his spare, registered to his name.
-If I’m caught with it, they’ll tie him to the crime.
+If I’m caught, they’ll tie him to the crime and he won’t want to up his chances of indictment.

 With his board secured, Dylan runs in the opposite direction, the added weight of two boards slowing his pace.

-Then, the rest of our friends disperse, leaving me amidst the chink of dissolving glass as it rolls off the car’s hood.
+Then, the rest of our friends disperse until there’s only the chink of glass as another shard falls to the seat.

 I shake myself, forcing the stupor from my limbs as I sprint toward the school, my muscles already burning as they carry me as fast as I can move them.
 Sucking in breaths, my lungs compete with the beat of my feet.
 Half the parking lot still separates me from a place to hide.